Skip to content

 Deployment matrix

 The choice between hyperconverged and decoupled is made per AZ: you can have some AZs that are hyperconverged and others that are decoupled.
-The management cluster can manage AZs of different types.
+The management plane can manage AZs of different types.

-By contrast, where the management cluster runs (on one of the AZs or outside all of them) is a single decision for the whole deployment.
+By contrast, where the management plane runs (on one of the AZs or on a dedicated management cluster outside all of them) is a single decision for the whole deployment.

 The matrix below combines the two dimensions (AZ mode and management placement) into four deployment types: